spangen87/memory-game/README.md

 ## Credits
 ### Content
 - The font is picked from [Google Fonts](https://fonts.google.com/).
-- Sulotion for randomizing the cards and setting up the array of cards [Fakorede Damilola](https://dev.to/fakorededamilola/create-a-memory-game-with-js-1l9j).
+- Solution for randomizing the cards and setting up the array of cards [Fakorede Damilola](https://dev.to/fakorededamilola/create-a-memory-game-with-js-1l9j).

 ### Media
 - All photos are taken by me, the [author](https://github.com/spangen87).